BenWashburn1457/seatrac_driver/README.md

 ### In your code

-You can receive data from the driver by subclassing the "SeatracDriver" class and reimplementing the "on_receive" virtual method.
+You can receive data from the driver by subclassing the "SeatracDriver" class and reimplementing the "on_message" virtual method.

 Your implementation should look like this :